danielweinmann/react-native-stateless-form/README.md

 - Your widget should implement the `focus()` method.
 - Your widget should implement the `blur()` method.
 - Your widget should implement `onSubmitEditing` or equivalent and call `this.props.onNextInputFocus(this.props.nextInput, this)` so StatelessForm can focus the next input or blur the current input.
-- You must pass the component's class name to your form's `focusableTypes` prop.

 #### Scrollable input widgets